How to make the most of your data in a post-Google Universal Analytics world

 Collecting data and creating custom reports made easier

-GA4 has advanced cross-device and cross-platform tracking capabilities.
+GA4 also has advanced cross-device and cross-platform tracking capabilities.
 In an age where we often use multiple devices at the same time, this capability allows you to track interactions across multiple devices and platforms.
 UA had limited capabilities in this regard.

 GA4 also provides machine learning and AI-powered insights to help you gain a deeper understanding of how people use your site and what they prefer.